 The Applied option allows students to develop a degree program that focuses on their area of interest.
 You have to design a "mini-minor" of related courses to take with your CS core.
 Sample applied programs include Business and Entrepreneurship, Bioinformatics, Game and Simulation, and Human Computer Interaction.

 The systems option is essentially a mini-minor in electrical engineering.
 This requires physics based calculus and more math.
 If you want to work on hardware focused code or embedded systems this is the option you likely want:

 OSU also offers a fully online CS degree.

 The Bend campus of OSU offers a CS degree focusing in Software Engineering.
 You should prepare for it in the same way as the OSU Corvallis Applied CS degree.

-Oregon Tech (formerly OIT) offers a Software Engineering Bachelor’s degree.
+Oregon Tech (OIT) offers a Software Engineering Bachelor's degree.
 This means the program is very focused on producing working software engineers - expect a significant number of classes that focus on practical software development.
-That said, it is an accredited engineering program - you will need a fair amount of math and physics.
+That said, it is an accredited engineering program that involves significant math and physics.

 University of Oregon